Smooth-Braim/Stroboscopic-Effect/README.txt

-This Program tries to achieve a similar experience of Stroboscopic Glasses, Made for E-Sports in mind.
+This Program tries to achieve a similar experience of Stroboscopic Glasses, made for E-Sports in mind.

 Not suitable for people with epilepsy

 This Program was made with the use of AI